pp2-gamejam/redemption/README.md

 # redemption

-To run the game launch final project / redemption.py
+To run the game launch finalvers/ redemption.py